msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 Remember that we can register callbacks for input events with GLFW during initialization.
 We can move the update logic related to camera axes into the cursor position callback.
 We will assume that they are defined globally, and are accessible in this function.
 In a serious project, we would need to re-structure this code.

-In the following callback function, we calculate the difference in mouse position between calls, then scale it with a sensitivity term, and finally add the horizontal ($x$) difference to `yaw` and the vertical ($y$) difference to `pitch`.
-The $y$ difference is negated because screen coordinates range from top to bottom.
-Also, if you look at the calculation of the `forward` vector again, you'll see that at pitch angles close to $\pm90^\circ$, both $x$ and $z$ components approach 0 while $y$ goes to 1, resulting in the `forward` vector aligning with the `up` vector.
+In the following callback function, we calculate the difference in mouse position between calls, then scale it with a sensitivity term, and finally add the horizontal (_x_) difference to `yaw` and the vertical (_y_) difference to `pitch`.
+The _y_ difference is negated because screen coordinates range from top to bottom.
+Also, if you look at the calculation of the `forward` vector again, you'll see that at pitch angles close to $\pm90^\circ$, both _x_ and _z_ components approach 0 while _y_ goes to 1, resulting in the `forward` vector aligning with the `up` vector.
 Consequently, the cross product used to calculate the `right` vector becomes unstable, oscillating near $(0,0,0)$, which causes sudden $180^\circ$ flips (i.e., "up" becomes "down" and vice versa).
 Hence, it's advised to limit the pitch to some safe range like $[-89^\circ,89^\circ]$.

 > We change the cursor mode to `GLFW_CURSOR_DISABLED` during initialization so that the cursor becomes invisible and can't leave the window, while allowing for unlimited mouse movement (i.e., position is no longer clamped to screen edges).